OmriKaduri/omrikaduri.github.io/_posts/2022-18-06-Using Neural Implicit Representations for Shape and Scenes.md

 Recall that an intuitive continuous geometry representation for deep learning is the SDF.
 Hopefully, we can train a NeRF to predict an SDF value and still use volumetric rendering to train it all end-to-end (and get supervision from the scene images directly, thus reconstructing the geometry without any 3D supervision!).
 Luckily, at NeurIPS 2021, two interesting papers tackled that specific problem.
 Their works are dubbed [VolSDF](https://arxiv.org/pdf/2106.12052.pdf) and [NeuS](https://arxiv.org/pdf/2106.10689.pdf) (read as "news").

 Both of them suggest training 2 networks -an SDF network, and a color/appearance network.
 They differ in the way they suggest **transforming the SDF values to density values and using them in volume rendering**.
 The main idea is as simple as that - we want to transform the SDF values such that points near the surface will receive high alpha values, and points far from it will receive low alpha values.
 That way, the colors of near-surface points will have the largest effect on the ray's integral.
-It is crucial that the SDF to density transformation will satisfy the following properties, as described by NeuS:
+The SDF to density transformation must satisfy the following properties, as described by NeuS:

 1. **Unbiased** - for a given ray, at points where the SDF function produces 0 (i.e., points on the surface) the density value should attain a **locally maximal value**.
 Note that we only desire locally maximal and not globally since there might be several surface intersections along the ray.
 2. **Occlusion-aware** - When two points have the same SDF value, the point nearer to the camera should have a larger contribution to the final output color.